 Develops water quality plans and strategies, including local TMDLs, develops and implements nonpoint source TMDL implementation plans, develops statewide water resources plans, and assists localities in developing and implementing local and regional water supply plans.
-Products also include the Annual Report on the Status of Virginia's Water Resources and the biennial Report on Toxics Reduction in State Waters and the Annual Chesapeake Bay and Virginia Waters Clean-Up Report.
+Products also include the Annual Report on the Status of Virginia's Water Resources and the biennial Report on Toxics Reduction in State Waters and the Annual Chesapeake Bay and Virginia Waters Clean-Up Report, the biennial 303(d)/305(b) Water Quality Integrated Assessment Report and the Annual Nonpoint Source Report.